BebeSparkelSparkel/hra/README.md

 This means newlines can be specified with `\n` and an actual newline, so it is unnecessary to end lines with a `\n` to include newlines in the data.

-## Decoded Data
+## Formatted Data

-The `decode` operator is optionally defined.
+The `format` operator is optionally defined.

+## Text

-For text files stored in UTF-8 within the archive, the decode specifications indicate what text encoding and line endings to use when extracting the file.
+For text files stored in UTF-8 within the archive, the format operators specifies what text encoding and line endings to use when exporting the file data.
 Only one text encoding and one line ending specification can be active for a given file.
-If the decode operator is undefined in the header line, all text content is stored and extracted as UTF-8 with the original line endings preserved; text decoding specifications cannot be used since the operator is not defined.
+If the format operator is undefined in the header line, all text content is stored and extracted as UTF-8 with the original line endings preserved; text formatting specifications cannot be used since the operator is not defined.

-Text files are stored in UTF-8 within the archive.
-The decode specifications indicate:
-1. What text encoding to use when extracting the file
-2. What line endings to use when extracting the file

-Each decode specification consists of:
+Each format specification consists of:
-1. A single space after the path and any encodings (or previous decode spec)
+1. A single space after the path and any encodings (or previous format specifications)
-2. The decode operator
+2. The format operator
 3. The specification name, optionally bracketed

 Text Encodings